talkable/talkable-docs/source/partials/campaign_placements_description.rst

   <h3>Post Purchase</h3>

-Campaign will show up upon successful purchase made by the customer on your site.
+Campaign will show up on a successful purchase made by the customer on your site.
 Usually this is an order confirmation page after checkout.
 The campaign will look like a popup with an overlay and a close button.